Women often use biotin to grow better hair and nails, but did you know that many men are also using biotin for beard growth and health?

 These effects have been proven in both animals1 and humans2, and the use of biotin supplements has been shown to at least normalize the growth of scalp hair.

-One well-done randomized double-blind placebo study tested if B7 supplementation (Viviscal brand) would be able to promote the growth of hair and turn more vellus hairs (small and light) into terminal (thick and colorful), the results showed that the supplementation resulted in significant regrowth and thickening of the hair during 90 and 180 days3.
+One well-done randomized double-blind placebo study tested if B7 supplementation (Viviscal brand) would be able to promote the growth of hair and convert more of the thin vellus hairs into the terminal kind, the results showed that the supplementation resulted in significant regrowth and thickening of the hair during 90 and 180 days3.

 Although this study was done on scalp-hair and in women, it’s likely that some degree of similar results applies to men who use biotin to grow hair on their faces.